2023 Mexico Open at Vidanta purse, winner’s share, prize money

 The 2023 Mexico Open at Vidanta purse is set for $7.7 million, with the winner's share coming in at $3,600,000 -- the standard 18 percent payout according to the PGA Tour's prize money distribution chart.

 The 2023 Mexico Open at Vidanta field is headed by Jon Rahm, Tony Finau, Wyndham Clark and more of the world's best players.
-Jon Rahm is the prior champion.
+Jon Rahm is the prior champion, looking to go back-to-back.

 The 144-player field competes in an invitational event on the PGA Tour schedule, with players earning their way into the field based on the PGA Tour's priority order and other criteria.